poojandhebariya/BharatIntern_T1/README.md

-#User Registration System with Node.js, Express.js and MongoDB
+# User Registration System with Node.js, Express.js and MongoDB

-Welcome to my Bharat Intern Task 1 repository! 🚀
+Welcome to my repository! 🚀

 In this assignment, I've crafted a robust user registration system using MongoDB as the database, Express.js for the server, and Node.js as the runtime with JWT for user authentication.
 Below, you'll find essential details about the technologies used, key features, achievements, instructions to get started, and more.